 Totally done with Luganville, it was time for that white sand beach everyone’s been asking me about.
 This is the South Pacific after all!
 Only 45 km’s up the coast from Luganville is Lonnoc Beach.
 It’s only 30 minutes away but with no public transportation in Vanuatu, getting there required a bit of asking around.
 I was directed to the local gas station, which apparently serves as the unofficial bus station on the island.
 I was advised to flag a ride that takes locals back home after a week of work.
 With the local people of Vanuatu, the Ni Va, being so friendly – this was not a problem.
 I found a super nice guy with a pickup truck that was heading up north and he immediately offered me a ride.

-The ride in that pickup truck was one of the those special experiences that you only have when traveling.
+The ride in that pickup truck was one of those special experiences that you only have when traveling.
 We rode past endless coconut plantations, over crystal clear rivers, beside turquoise beaches and stopped along the way to buy food.
 My riding mates always offered me a taste of whatever they bought.
 Going the local way is almost always the best way to go!
-I even picked up my first few words of Bislama, the official language in Vanuatu.
-It’s a cross between local dialects and english.
+I even picked up my first few words of Bislama, the official language of Vanuatu.
+It’s a cross between local dialects and English.
 For example, nambawan means the best (number one).

 Being Friday, the guys needed to stock up on some Kava for the weekend, so we stopped at a Kava bar in the middle of nowhere – where they sell this stuff by the bottle.
 For those of you who didn’t catch up on the last post, Kava is basically the South Pacific’s version of a cross between champagne and marijuana.
 It’s totally legal and actually kind of a must to try.
 It gives off a sedative feel that locals just crave.
 As we continued the drive, there was lots of spitting and throat clearing sounds coming from the back of the pickup truck, as they guys were downing the Kava as if it was water.
 It must be the start of the weekend!